AbelAntony123/Winter-Project-2025/README.md

-# Winter-Project-2025: Student Management System
+# Winter-Project-2025: Student Management System (Java Swing)

 ## 📌 Description
-A simple console-based Java project to manage student records.
+A GUI-based Student Management System built in Java using Swing.
-Supports adding, viewing, updating, deleting, and searching students.
+Allows users to add, view, update, delete, and search student records interactively with a **window and table interface**.

 ## 📌 Features
 - Add Student